cicyfan/cs-gy-6613-spring-2020/content/docs/lectures/nlp/nlp-intro/_index.md

 # Introduction to NLP

-To get started we need some common ground on the NLP terminology - the terms are presented in the processing order of an NLP pipeline.
+To get started, we need some common ground on the NLP terminology - the terms are presented in the processing order of an NLP pipeline.
 This paragraph is heavily borrowed from [here](https://medium.com/@ageitgey/natural-language-processing-is-fun-9a0bff37854e).

 | Term | Definition |
 | --- | --- |